Bienvenid@ a la nueva Web :: si estás registrado entra aquí

 A buddhist movement for the modern world

-The FWBO is a Buddhist movement founded in London in 1967.
-It seeks to create all of the conditions needed for the effective practice of Buddhism in modern society.
+Right from the start it sought to create all of the conditions needed for the effective practice of Buddhism in modern society.
 It has grown into a varied and energetic tradition of practice, and communal institutions.

 An engagement with society

 How we live and how we work are among the most important questions in our daily lives.
-The FWBO seeks to create conditions that support the practice of Buddhism in the modern world.
+Triratna seeks to create conditions that support the practice of Buddhism in the modern world.
 Rather than importing the institutions that developed in the traditional Buddhist East it seeks to develop new ones that are founded on Buddhist principles.

-The FWBO is a community of people who are trying together to follow the Buddha’s path.
+Triratna is a community of people who are trying together to follow the Buddha’s path.
 In traditional Buddhist terms, it seeks to be a true sangha or spiritual community.

 See the following sites